OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 <details>
 <summary>Examples</summary>

-- I attended workshops and training to increase my skills with our core platforms, such as Sumo Logic, CSE, The Hive, Crowdstrike, and Azure Entra ID.
+- I attended workshops and training to increase my skills with our core platforms, such as Sumo Logic, CSE, The Hive, CrowdStrike, and Azure Entra ID.
 - I was stuck on a problem, but I reached out to my team lead for help.
 - I was assigned a Hive case, and I completed it on my own.